Crossgate Community Partnership

 Crossgate Community Partnership is a forum for the people of the Crossgate area of Durham to work together to conserve and improve its environment and amenities, and to promote a strong, safe, healthy, and balanced community.

-Our AGM in January 2020 appointed the following trustees for 2020: Liz Brown, Roger Cornwell, Ann Evans, Simon Priestley and Simon Squires.
+Our AGM in January 2022 appointed the following trustees for 2022: Roger Cornwell, Ann Evans, Simon Priestley, Simon Squires and Sarah Wilkinson.